tbladh/ElaraAi/ContextManagement.md

 # Context Management and Prompt Building

 This document specifies a minimal, extensible architecture for conversation context management and system prompt building for Elara.
 It is designed to work with the current Ollama-based model integration and to evolve into RAG later, without changing higher layers.
+Changes in this revision:

+- Dynamic context sizing ("Last N") is supported at call time, not constructor time.
+- `IContextProvider.GetContextAsync(...)` now receives the current prompt and desired `n` to enable both Last-N and RAG/embedding strategies.
+- Timestamps are required on every stored record and the prompt carries the current time for LLM awareness.
+- Conversation records are symmetrically encrypted on disk with a key read from `appsettings.json` (hashed before use).
+Default key is `"replace-me-before-deployment"` and must be replaced for production.
+- Records are stored under the default cache directory (see `AppPaths.GetCacheRoot()`), in a `Conversation/` subdirectory.

 Key constraints:
 - No "session" concept in the conversation architecture (sessions are only for unit-test recordings).